AnnalisaBe/CF-peaks-detection/README.md

 - peaks width
 - peaks slope

-These analysis is divided in two parts:
+The analysis is divided in two parts:
 -PART1, a Fiji macro
 -PART2, an R script